 New!
 The Comox Valley Regional District has developed materials to support students in learning about their connections to the watershed, learning what makes a watershed healthy and how to conserve water by using it efficiently at home.

-The resources are written as inquiry units (one primary k-3 and one intermediate 4-7), and are designed to support answering the driving question: What allows me to have safe water that I can drink?
+The resources are written as inquiry units (one primary k-3, intermediate 4-7, and High School 8-9), and are designed to support answering the driving question: What allows me to have safe water that I can drink?
 They can be used in their entirety, or the activities within each unit can stand alone.
 They include a long list of additional links and resources connecting educators to many ideas and projects in the community, including options for field trips.

 CVRD Environmental Educator Tina Willard-Stepan is available to come in to speak to you staff about the resources and to help you implement them.
 She is available by email at willstepcoaching@shaw.ca